First Aid Posts, Primary Health Clinics and Other Projects

 Since 1999, EMERGENCY has worked to establish a network of over 40 FAPs and PHCs throughout the country, in order to provide prompt treatment to the population of the most remote areas and to regions lacking healthcare facilities; such as the Panjshir Valley and the Salang Pass, as well in the provinces of Kabul, Kapisa, Logar, Ghazni, Parwan, Badakhshan, and Helmand.

-EMERGENCY’s presence in Afghanistan has enabled it to gain an understanding of needs of local populations and often, following specific requests made by local authorities, EMERGENCY’s activities in Afghanistan have widened.
-The needs of local people led EMERGENCY to work also in areas that are not strictly connected to war surgery.
-There has been, among other things, a project for the prevention of leishmaniasis (an infectious disease), another to renovate a school in Anabah, a renovation project for the Mirbachakot public gardens, and a social support programme for widows in the Panjshir Valley.
+EMERGENCY’s presence in Afghanistan has enabled us to gain an understanding of the needs of local populations and, following specific requests made by local authorities, the scope of our activities in Afghanistan has gradually widened.
+The needs of local people led EMERGENCY to work in areas that are not confined only to war surgery.
+We have, for example, overseen a variety of projects, including: the prevention of leishmaniasis (an infectious disease); renovation of a school in Anabah; renovation of the Mirbachakot public gardens; and a social support program for widows in the Panjshir Valley.

 Locations: Anabah, Abdara, Dara, Darband, Dasht-e-Rewat, Khinch, Paryan, Gulbahar, Kapisa, Koklamy, Oraty, Changaram, Anjuman, Sangi Khan, Shutul, Said Khil, Poli Sayad, Mirbachakot, Maydan Shahr, Ghazni, Chark, Gardez, Pul-I-Alam, Grishk, Garmsir, Musa Qala, Marjia, Urmuz, Tagab, Andar, Sheikhabad, Hesarak, Ghorband, Barakibarak, Shoraki.